mariusurbelis/cv/README.md

 ## Bio

-Currently a graduate Software Engineer working at NCR Corporation
+Currently a graduate Software Engineer working at Unity

 ## IT Experience